The flu is an infection of the nose, throat, and lungs. It spreads easily.

 Call your provider if you get the flu and think you are at risk for having complications.

 Also call your provider if your flu symptoms are very bad and self-treatment is not working.

 You can take steps to avoid catching or spreading the flu.
 The best step is to get a flu vaccine.

 - Stay in your apartment, dorm room, or home for at least 24 hours after your fever has gone.

 - Wear a mask if you leave your room.

 - Avoid sharing food, utensils, cups, or bottles.

 - Use hand sanitizer often during the day and always after touching your face.

-- Cover your cough with a tissue and throw away after use.
+- Cover your mouth with a tissue when coughing and throw it away after use.